This post may contain affiliate links. Please read our disclosure policy.

 Yes, shortening can be used as a substitute for butter.
 While I’m partial to the rich flavor that butter provides, shortening is also a viable option.

-Can I double this oatmeal raisin cookies recipe?
+Can I double this cookie recipe?

 Of course!
 If you’re looking to make a larger batch, simply double the quantities of all the ingredients.

-What’s the best way to store oatmeal raisin cookies?
+How should I store oatmeal raisin cookies?

 Keep your oatmeal raisin cookies in an airtight container and store them at room temperature.
 They should stay fresh for up to a week.